top of page

 Yogi Berra and Danny Garcia personal life coach

-of the local clique.
-After that wakeup call, I began forging my mental strength by improving my confidence and competence, and belief in myself.
+I was cut from high school baseball tryouts.
+After that wakeup call, I began forging my mental strength improving my confidence, competence, and belief in myself.
 I made the team the next year and became captain.
-I tell that story to my coaching clients and players, whenever they get cut from a team, or when someone doesn't receive the promotion, or the job they were qualified for.
+I share that story to encourage you when you hit a roadblock in life, get cut from a team, don't receive the promotion you were qualified for, or any adversity in life, just keep your eye on your prize.

 Just be ready... and Always…”Swing for the Stars”